datarttu/sujuikoDB/db/ddl/stage_hfp/README.md

 ### Importing from csv files

 `stage_hfp.raw` receives the data by `COPY FROM` command(s).

-`jrnid` is calculated on the fly by a trigger.
+Right away, a `BEFORE INSERT` trigger fills some additional fields:

+- `geom` is the point geometry in metric TM35 coordinates, making various spatial processes much simpler than raw lon/lat or WGS84 points.
+- `start_ts` is the same as `oday + start` but it's also timezone-aware: we assume here that the original values are based on `Europe/Helsinki`.
+This way we get to treat the point timestamps and initial departure timestamps the same way.
-This field describes a unique *trip* taken by a *vehicle*.
+- `jrnid` describes a unique *journey* taken by a *vehicle*, and it will be used as a surrogate key for identifying journeys and observations belonging to them.
+This way we do not always have to do joins using `(start_ts, route, dir, oper, veh)`.
-Note that regarding the raw data, finding unique trips only would not be
-enough: multiple vehicle drivers may have signed in on the same trip in the schedule system, and later we have to choose which of these we consider valid.
+Note that regarding the raw data, finding unique journeys without the vehicle information would not be enough: multiple vehicle drivers may have signed in on the same trip in the schedule system, and later we have to choose which of these we consider valid.

 ### Splitting into journey- and point-specific tables